-As millions of Americans tuned in for the start of this year’s first presidential debate on their televisions Monday, several hundred Hofstra University students were already in their seats at the host school’s packed auditorium.
+As millions of Americans tuned in for the start of this year’s first presidential debate on their televisions Monday, lucky Hofstra University students were already in their seats at the host school’s packed auditorium.

-The students--who won tickets to the debate in a lottery system--and other audience members got a behind-the-scenes look at a historic moment that will likely be a critical one for both campaigns.
+The students — who won tickets to the debate in a lottery system — and other audience members got a behind-the-scenes look at what will likely be a critical moment for both campaigns.
 But they also were subject to strict rules that set the tone of the event: no clapping or cheering, except at the debate’s beginning and end.
 Otherwise, the audience was expected to remain silent.

 Before the debate got underway, audience members filtering in experienced a little bit more freedom.

-Security was surprisingly loose, with guests walking “freely, snapping pictures in front of the stage and podiums” where the two presidential nominees would stand, said Kyle Gelling, 25, a Hofstra University graduate student.
+Security was surprisingly loose, with guests walking freely, snapping pictures in front of the stage and podiums where the two candidates would stand, said Kyle Gelling, 25, a Hofstra University graduate journalism student.

-“A comical air was present within the hall from the start,” Gelling said.
+“A comical air was present within the hall from the start,” Gelling said in an email.

 “It was like a circus a little bit,” said Ariana Farajollah, 18, a Hofstra freshman from Great Neck who waited nearly two hours to finally get to her seat in the fifth row in the “freezing” auditorium.
 “There was a lot of whispering.
 Some people were very outward about it, not even bothering to whisper.”